JustAnother-Programmer/JustAnother-Programmer/README.md

   - I use C# for development within Unity.
 - C++ 🟢
   - I use C++ for development within Unreal Engine and also some desktop applications.
+- Python 🟢
+  - I manily use python for smaller applications and also some AI
 - JavaScript 🔴
   - Node.js for back-end development.
 - Java 🟠